rhdtownsend/gyre/doc/source/ref-guide/osc-equations/rot-effects.rst

 eigenfunctions obtained by solving Laplace's tidal equations (TEs), a second-order system of differential equations and boundary conditions in the polar (:math:`\theta`) coordinate.
-Together with the associated eigenvalue :math:`\lambda`, depend on the harmonic degree :math:`\ell`\ [#harmonic-deg]_ and azimuthal order :math:`m`, and the spin parameter
+Together with the associated eigenvalue :math:`\lambda`, they depend on the harmonic degree :math:`\ell`\ [#harmonic-deg]_ and azimuthal order :math:`m`, and the spin parameter